luminovang/documentation/running/exceptions.md

-# Exception Handling and Custom Exception Classes
+# Error Handling and Exception Classes

 ***

 ## Overview

-Comprehensive Guide to Luminova Exception Classes: Detailed Documentation for Extending, Catching, Graceful Error, and Exception Handling in Luminova Applications.
+Comprehensive guide to Luminova's exception classes, including extending, catching, and gracefully handling errors and exceptions in applications.

 ***